calabozo/calabozo.github.com/statistics/tests.md

           1.240517

 ```
-Thus in this case with a p-value of 0.6924 we can accept the null hypotesis and assume that the two variances are homogeneous.
+Thus in this case with a p-value of 0.6924 we can accept the null hypothesis and assume that the two variances are homogeneous.

 # Comparing several groups of data

 ## one-way ANOVA

 We use [one-way ANOVA](https://en.wikipedia.org/wiki/One-way_analysis_of_variance) to **compare the means of three or more groups of data**.
-It is also said that compares one dependent variable (the input data) with an independent variable that has more than two levels; each level, also called factor will identify each of the different groups of data.
+It is also said that it compares one **dependent variable (the input data)** with **an independent variable that has more than two levels**; each level, also called factor will identify each of the different groups of data.
 The *null hypothesis* assumes that all the groups have the same mean values:
 \\[H_0 : \mu_1 = \mu_2 = ... = \mu_k \\]
 \\[H_1 : \text{at leas one pair }\mu_j\ne \mu_i \\]
 These hypothesis examine the model fit the model: $$y_{ij}=\mu_j+\varepsilon_{ij}$$, where: